-hone interviews were conducted with twenty-one of fifty-seven child welfare workers identified by agency administrators or supervisors as being resilient workers.
-These workers had responded to phone calls or messages requesting their participation in the interviews.
+hone interviews were conducted with 21 of 57 child welfare workers identified by agency administrators or supervisors as being resilient workers.
+A number of agencies identified three or more resilient workers.
+Generally, one worker per agency was randomly selected to be interviewed.
+These workers responded to phone calls or messages requesting their participation in the interviews.
 Interviews were conducted by experienced consultants and ranged in length between 60 and 90 minutes.
 A few interviews were conducted in segments of two or three shorter, partial interviews; however, these sessions totaled no more than 90 minutes.

-Of the twenty-one informants, the majority worked in foster care (n=12), followed by adoption (n=5), and then residential care (n=4).
+Of the 21 informants, the majority worked in foster care (n=12), followed by adoption (n=5), and then residential care (n=4).
 Slightly over half (n=11) were frontline workers, with another nine child welfare supervisors and one individual described as holding another unspecified position.
-Interviewees' length of time in child welfare ranged from three years to twenty-three years, with an average of 11 3/4 years and a standard deviation of just over five and a half years (SD=5.6).
+Interviewees' length of time in child welfare ranged from three years to 23 years, with an average of 11.75 years and a standard deviation of just over five and one-half years (SD=5.6).

-Years of employment within their current agency ranged from 2.5 years to 18 years, with an average of eight years and four months (M=8.3), and a standard deviation of nearly 4 3/4 years (SD=4.7).
+Years of employment within their current agency ranged from two and one-half years to 18 years, with an average of eight years and four months (M=8.3), and a standard deviation of nearly four and three-quarters years (SD=4.7).
 The distributions of both years in child welfare and years working for current agency were normally distributed.
-Sizes of agencies, based on number of employees, ranged from less than twenty-five up to 150.
+Sizes of agencies, based on number of employees, ranged from less than 25 up to 150.
 Seven informants described their agency as relatively small, i.e., less than 25 employees, followed by five respondents from agencies with between 25 and 50 employees.
 Four informants were working in agencies with 51 to 100 employees, and five more were employed in agencies with 100 to 150 workers.
 No one was from an organization with more than 150 employees.

-Five men and fifteen women participated in the interviews.
-Their ages ranged from 26 to 61, with an average age of 38.25 and standard deviation of 8.7.
+Six men and 15 women participated in the interviews.
+Their ages ranged from 26 to 61, with an average age of 38.25 and standard deviation of nearly eight and three-quarters (SD=8.7).
 The distribution of ages was slightly positively skewed.

-The majority of participants were white (n=17) with only four African-Americans included among interviewees.
-Noother racial/ethnic minorities were represented in the sample.
-Nineteen interviewees had BA/BS degrees (n=14) or held a BSW (n=5).
-Four of these individuals also had an MSW.
-One participant described a different degree.
-For fifteen participants, their current job was their family's primary source of income.
-Six respondents reported holding a second job to supplement their income, three of which also were social work jobs and three were outside social work.
+The majority of participants were white (n=17), with four African-Americans included among interviewees.
+No other racial/ethnic minorities were represented in the sample.
+Twenty of the 21 interviewees provided education information.
+Of these 20, one indicated having a degree other than a BA/BS/BSW or master's degree but did not specify the type of degree or degree-granting institution.
+For the remaining 19 interviewees, 11 reported only having a BA/BS degree.
+Four reported only holding a BSW degree.
+Three individuals held MSW degrees with a BA/BS from a discipline other than social work.
+One individual had both a BSW and MSW degree.
+For 15 participants, their current job was their family's primary source of income.
+Six respondents reported holding a second job to supplement their income, three of which also were social work jobs, and three were outside social work.

 Interviewees worked in a variety of counties throughout the Lower Peninsula of Michigan.
-Five identified mid-Michigan or south central counties and another five named southwest Michigan counties.
+Five identified mid-Michigan or south central counties, and another five named southwest Michigan counties.
 The majority worked in counties within the southeast region of the state.
 No interviews were conducted with child welfare workers from Michigan's northern Lower Peninsula or from the Upper Peninsula.